animeshjaiswal1509/Vending_Machine/README.md

 Design and Implementation of a Vending Machine Controller using Verilog

-This repository contains the VHDL implementation and presentation of a Vending Machine Controller using Verilog designed using Xilinx 14.7ISE.
+This repository contains the Verilog implementation and presentation of a Vending Machine Controller using Verilog designed using Xilinx 14.7ISE.

 Repository Contents
 Source Files (Verilog)